-Exams are based on class lectures, discussions, readings, films, guest speakers-anything covered and presented in the course of the semester.
+Exams are based on class lectures, discussions, readings, films, guest speakers-basically, anything covered and presented in the course of the semester is fair game for the test.
 Exams will include a wide variety of question-types: short answer, multiple choice, true/false, essays, etc. Each exam is worth 25% of your final grade.
-TIP: study early and far more than you think is necessary.
+TIP: study early and more than you think is necessary.